dylandoamaral/trakt-integration/README.md

   - Fetch more than 33 days (the single-query limitation on Trakt)
   - Have both the Movies and TV Shows calendars at the same time
   - Use other Trakt calendars such as Premieres, New Shows, and DVD & Blu-ray releases
-- This integration doesn't depends to any other library (even though I would like to use [pydantic](https://pydantic-docs.helpmanual.io/) so much, ARGHHH!)

 ### Feature Requests and Contributions